BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 1. Shuts down the scheduler.
 Already called thanks to with "try with resources".
 2. Wait for all async tasks to finish.
 3. One second timeout.

+## Expanded visibility for testing
+Sometimes you need a method, class or field to be accessible for your JUnit tests but not for external code.
+Generally a good way to achieve this is using the default (package-local) access modifier instead of `private`.
+Of course the unit tests must be located in the same package for this to work.

+To clearly mark such elements, that are more widely visible than necessary only for use in test code, the `@VisibleForTesting` annotation can be added.
+Make sure you import it from `org.betonquest.betonquest.api.annotation`, not from google commons or apache.

+This will also suppress the PMD rule [`CommentDefaultAccessModifier`](https://pmd.github.io/latest/pmd_rules_java_codestyle.html#commentdefaultaccessmodifier) which requires you to add a `/* default */` or `/* package */` comment when using default access modifier.